 - Critical Vulnerabilities - Including zero-day exploits, such as Log4Shell and Spring4Shell.

-- Malware injections - Including failed ransomware attacks and other cyber attacks attempts.
+- Malware Injections - Including failed ransomware attacks and other cyber attacks attempts.

-- Access Control abuse - Such as privilege escalation attempts.
+- Access Control Abuse - Such as privilege escalation attempts.

 - Data Breaches - The specific attack vectors that facilitated each security breach attempt.

-- Physical security threats - Including lost hard-drives
+- Physical Security Threats - Including lost hard-drives

-- Critical service provider vulnerabilities - Software misconfigurations and data leaks in the third-party ecosystem, whether linked to poor security practices or insufficient security controls.
+- Critical Service Provider Vulnerabilities - Software misconfigurations and data leaks in the third-party ecosystem, whether linked to poor security practices or insufficient security controls.

-Some threat mitigation details worthy of mentioning:
+Some threat mitigation details worthy of mentioning include:

 - Incident Response Plan protocols that were activated for each listed cyber risk.